abrish-software/PRSS-Test-Automation-Framework/README.md

 3. Optionally, append a report to the command.
 For example: `pytest testcases/specialcase_test.py --html=reports/specialcase.html`.

 4. Hit Enter to start the test automation process.

+### Note
+For test cases involving CMSS tasks, the system will wait for a specified amount of time, as outlined in the script, until the user completes the respective CMSS tasks.
+If the user fails to input the data within the specified timeframe, the automation test will fail.